-Office of Admissions Reinhardt University 7300 Reinhardt Circle Waleska, GA 30183 PHONE: 770-720-5526
+Office of Admissions Reinhardt University 7300 Reinhardt Circle Waleska, GA 30183 PHONE: 770-720-5526 e-mail: admissions@reinhardt.edu

 - The Graduate Admission Application form-complete and submit the Online Application for Admission. - Submit official transcripts from all institutions attended; proof of a bachelor's degree from a regionally accredited institution should be on one transcript.
 If a transcript includes any graduate classes, the applicant should have left the graduate program in good standing.